home

 About Me

-A professional historian with a doctorate in American history, I am an instructor at Marymount University in Arlington, Virginia.
-In my free time I am also a member of a chapter of the Beer Can Collectors of American called the Rusty Bunch.
+A professional historian with a doctorate in American history, I am a retired associate professor of American History from Marymount University and am now a Visiting Lecturer in American History at George Washington University.
+In my free time (ha!)
+I am also a member of a chapter of the Beer Can Collectors of American called the Rusty Bunch.
 We go out into the woods with metal detectors looking for dumps with old beer cans in them.
-I am also a member of the American Breweriana Association, the National Association [of] Breweriana Advertising, the Potomac Bottle Collectors, and the Merry Bocksters, and Capitol City Chapters of the BCCA.
-And, what the heck, I am now a member of the Federation of Historical Bottle Collectors.
-(Club links open new windows)
+I am also a member of the American Breweriana Association for which I wrote a regular column on can collecting, and the National Association [of] Breweriana Advertising.

 Press